 Through their extensive review process, CI were able to design a UAD with two variants that addressed the very specific criteria for the DII-F Maritime Programme.

 There is still a lengthy build and roll-out required for this project, as the installation of the Renatus M1 can only be completed when vessels are docked.

-Centerprise are continuing to research and develop innovative practices to ensure the custom-built Renatus range of PCs offer the best possible level of performance.
+Centerprise is continuing to research and develop innovative practices to ensure the custom-built Renatus range of PCs offer the best possible level of performance.
 Future project developments considering this device for their deployed environments include TEMPEST certified systems.